hellraiser7/Algorithms/README.md

   - And link in hashmap with OldToNew[node] = deepcopy
   - Then do DFS inside the aux function
   - TC: O(V+E) | SC: O(V+E) since we made a deep copy

+### 32. Pacific Atlantic Water Flow - Leetcode 417
+  - Cells that can flow towards both atlantic and pacific ocean
+  - The question isn't well explained in leetcode.
+Make sure you revise properly with the given example.
+It is almost similar to the DFS traversal done in 30th (LC 133) in that we have to traverse in all four directions, and check for validity of the cell
+  - Calling the DFS_Util function with args row, column, visited, previousHeight, 4 times - twice for top and bottom, twice for left and right, since we have two oceans
+  - Iterate a row-wise for loop through columns of heights, call DFS_Util twice, to fill up both atlanticSet and pacificSet so that we get cells that flow to those oceans from top and bottom
+  - Iterate a col-wise for loop, call DFS_Util twice, so that we get cells that can flow towards ATL and PAC oceans from left and right now.
+  - Take the intersection of the two sets because we need cells that can have water that flows to both the oceans, and not just one.
+  - TC: O(mn) | SC: O(mn) due to pac and atlSet, TC is O(mn) due to visited set checks, so that it doesn't go deep in recursive stack

+### 33. Course Schedule - Leetcode 207